The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Impact of internal bias on the reasoning process

 \paragraph{Models.} To demonstrate the universality of internal bias, we conduct experiments across different model families and sizes.
 Specifically, we select DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, R1-distill-Qwen-14B, and QwQ-32B~\citep{qwq32b}.

-\paragraph{Experiment Details.} For each question, we let the model to generate 16 direct answers and one normally reasoned response through greedy decoding.
-Similar to many other works~\citep{chen2025sealsteerablereasoningcalibration,zhang2025reasoningmodelsknowtheyre}, we count reflection-related keywords (e.g. ``wait'') to roughly illustrate the number of the model's re-thinking.
-The full keyword lists along with decoding settings are in Appendix \ref{keywords}.
+\paragraph{Experiment Details.} For each question, we let the model to generate 64 direct answers and one normally reasoned response.
+Similar to many other works~\citep{chen2025sealsteerablereasoningcalibration,zhang2025reasoningmodelsknowtheyre}, we count reflection-related keywords (e.g. ``wait'') to roughly illustrate the number of the model's reflections.
+The full keyword lists are in Appendix \ref{keywords}.
 All experiments were conducted on NVIDIA RTX A6000 GPUs.